 Something that helped me avoid excessive weight gain in college was making trying new foods like a game.
 Did I like every healthy food I tried?
 Hell no. But there were several healthy snacks I ended up loving, like Greek yogurt!

 Don’t worry – you don’t need to become the next Gordon Ramsey or dedicate your life to cooking.
-But learning how to make a few meals at home not only helps you save money, but it can also help you lose weight!
+But learning how to make a few meals at home not only helps you save money, but it can also help with weight loss!

 Plus, being a good cook can make your dating life a lot better.
 Try even a week of cooking at home instead of getting fast food or hitting up the dining hall.
 You’ll be amazed at how much better you look and feel.